What Does Martin Lewis REALLY Think About Equity Release?

 What Is Martin Lewis’ Opinion on Equity Release and Lifetime Mortgages?

-He acknowledges that equity release can be a plausible option for older individuals who are asset-rich but cash-poor.
+He acknowledges that, although equity release can be a viable option for those who are asset-rich but cash-poor, it can be an expensive way to access funds for a better retirement.5

 Therefore:

-Learn about the equity release pros and cons in the United Kingdom, and make an informed decision about your financial future.
+Understanding the equity release pros and cons to make an informed decision about your financial future.

 Individuals often use an equity release calculator in the UK to estimate the funds they can unlock from their property.